-Kansas City, Mo. — This week kicks off the annual Missouri American Water MR340 — the World’s longest continuous river race.
+Kansas City, Mo. — Starting point for the annual Missouri American Water MR340 — the World’s longest continuous river race.
 Launched in 2004 during a time when social media consisted of niche forums attached to websites, the race still maintains its grassroots origins and in some ways mirrors the small town Americana path that it follows — with an appreciation for the river and the many river towns that it passes through.

 Running the entire length of the Missouri River through the state of Missouri, paddlers — either solo or part of a multi-person team — begin at Kaw Point with the Kansas City Skyline as a backdrop and make their way 340 miles downstream to the finish line in St. Charles, Mo.
 Each boat is allowed to have one ground crew that tracks ahead of them to each checkpoint to provide food, hydration and medical assistance, if needed.